akshayd29/PlaySurveyProject/README.md

-this is a sample play project.
+This is a sample play project using Slick.